ChenHsieh/sapelo2-boilerplate/apps/nfcore-rnaseq/readme.md

 ### 2. Setup the nfcore/rnaseq environment

 Here I provided example `input.csv` and `nf-params.json` files.
 You must modify the `input.csv` to point to the correct fastq files.
-I suggest go throught the latest version of [nfcore/rnaseq](https://nf-co.re/rnaseq) to see if there are any changes to the `nf-params.json` file.
+I suggest go through the latest version of [nfcore/rnaseq](https://nf-co.re/rnaseq) to see if there are any changes to the `nf-params.json` file.
 Things that need a little attention are the following lines in the `nf-params.json` file due to the format of the phytozome annotation file, please adjust accordingly:

 ```
 "gtf_extra_attributes": "Name",